 Belt tension is determined by the sound the belts make when the fan is first started.
-Belts will produce a loud squeal which dissipates after the fan is operating at full capacity.
-If the belt tension is too tight or too loose, lost efficiency and possible damage can occur.
+The belts will produce a loud squeal which dissipates after the fan is operating at full capacity.
+If belt tension is too tight or too loose, lost efficiency and damage can occur.